Matheus-Ernesto/game-project-3d/README.md

 Game time: ~1 hour to beat each end.
 Requirements: Run in any potato powered by a Esp32 with 4 MB ram, also runs on Windows and Linux.

 Why?
-Is just a test ofg all my abilities, 3d art, programming, design, all.
+Is just a test of all my abilities, 3d art, programming, design, all.
 So I'll use jus libraries in programming, but all other things like assets, soundtrack, needs o be my arts.

 AI: No, just no. No AI arts, no scripts from AI, not because isnt helpful, but because is MY test, so needs to be MY abilites, ME proving to myself that I can do this.
 If you dont believe me, I don care. this test is for myself, no others.